Transcripts are available through the National Student Clearinghouse www.getmytranscript.com,

 In the extremely unlikely event that Antioch University New England should close, pursuant to New Hampshire state law your academic records would be transferred for permanent storage to the New Hampshire Postsecondary Education Commission at 3 Barrell Court, Suite 300, Concord, NH 03301-8543.

-Please help us get your enrollment, graduation and other important information to you in a timely manner by notifying us of address changes in any of the following ways:
+Please help us get your enrollment, graduation and other important information to you in a timely manner by notifying us of address changes.

 Third Party Enrollment/Degree Verification